-The "Taiwanese Community Interaction” website, which was launched six years ago, publicizes government policies regarding community building and serves as a platform for the exchange of community experiences.
+The "Taiwanese Community Interaction" website publicizes government policies regarding community building and serves as a platform for the exchange of community experiences.
 Community administrations can upload stories, photos, videos and other relevant documents to the website.
 Visitors can also read many stories about successful community-building case on the website.

 Two: Development of community culture

 This program assists communities in recording various forms of community participation such as video recording, publication, map of life, cultural calendar, literary record and tales of community development process.
 Residents are encouraged to write about their hometowns and community roots-searching records through the exchange of life experiences and collective creation of environmental art.
 Community theaters, where they address issues they care about through physical performances, are also established to build better interpersonal relations.

 Community theaters allow residents to act out what have happened in their communities.
 A key element in the success of the program is collaboration between theater professionals and cultural and historical workers.
 Residents learn to collect historical data, perform on stage and organize theatrical activities.

 One of the three culture development programs unveiled in 2008 was publication of community stories in the form of picture books.
 Communities with preliminary results of community building were given subsidies to publish picture books that introduce themselves.
 Residents were encouraged to take part in searching for topics, recording stories and drawing pictures to create books that contain their collective memories.